 Take another look at the 3 lessons Allison learned on her journey, and tell me if any of those resonate with you.
 I’m not talking about real baggage here, like clothing and other household items.
 I’m talking about emotional capacity, and whether or not we have the courage to admit our tanks are empty.

 Too Much vs. Too Little

-Or even worse, many of you are trapped in the social media quagmire which, as I’ve experienced at times, can absolutely kill your soul.
+Or even worse, many of us are trapped in the social media quagmire which, as I’ve experienced at times, can absolutely kill our soul.

 When things get to this level, you have to make changes.
 At some point you need to call a timeout and recalibrate your life before it’s too late.

-One of the things I’m realizing is that I follow too many people on social media.
-It’s been a long time since I’ve actually scrolled through that list and today I’m doing that and have started to unfollow a number of folks.
+One of the things I’m realizing is that I’m following too many people on social media.
+It’s been a long time since I’ve actually scrolled through that list and today I have started to unfollow people to help with this particular issue.